SwedbankPay/developer.swedbankpay.com/payment-instruments/index.md

 ### Seamless View

 With [Seamless Views][seamless-view] you can initiate the payment process directly in an `iframe` on your site.
-If you prefer that the consumer isn't redirected away from you, this option enables you to embed our payment page seamlessly into your shopping experience.
+If you prefer that the payer isn't redirected away from you, this option enables you to embed our payment page seamlessly into your shopping experience.

 ### Redirect

-The [Redirect][redirect] platform redirects the consumers to a Swedbank Pay hosted payment page.
-The consumer will be redirected back to your page when the payment is completed.
+The [Redirect][redirect] platform redirects the payer to a Swedbank Pay hosted payment page, and back to your page when the payment is completed.

 ### Direct